 Snapmaker machines fit this category mostly because of their unique 3-in-1 design.
 Not only can the Snapmaker 3D print with PLA and ABS filament, it can also be converted into a laser engraver/cutter and a CNC router/carver.

 Tiertime's advanced 3D Printer lineup features a model (UP X5) that can print continuously for low-volume production.
 Another model (UP 600) can print objects up to 15.7 inches wide by 23.6 inches tall by 19.7 inches deep with a liquid volume of more than 31 US gallons.
+These 3D printers offer great print quality and versatility for middle school, high school, and post secondary STEM, Engineering, and Maker Labs.

 High-End 3D Printers